LibraryofVA/MakingHistory-transcribe/README.md

 The [Scribe](https://github.com/ui-libraries/Scribe) theme directs its focus on guiding users to easy transcription tasks rather than collection management features, offering a clean, thumbnail-oriented transcription view for any number of Omeka image collections.

+By default, any member of the public is allowed to edit and save transcription data, but only users with an account can track their progress.
+Approved account holders can also be granted administrator (or deputy) status, allowing them to finalize documents as "complete".

 ## Installation
 Follow the documentation at each source code repository to install